Interpretable Modeling of Articulatory Temporal Dynamics from real-time MRI for Phoneme Recognition: Results and Discussion

 \subsection{Comparison of features}

 PER and per-phoneme classification accuracy (Top-1 and Top-3) for each speech representation are shown in Table ~\ref{percomparison}.
-Since predicted phoneme sequences with the same rtMRI corpus \cite{foley2025disentanglingcontributionsarticulationacoustics}, we include their results for comparison although our testing dataset is different.
+Since \cite{foley2025disentanglingcontributionsarticulationacoustics} predicted phoneme sequences with the same rtMRI corpus, we include their results for comparison although our testing dataset is different.
 Models trained independently on raw video, optical flow, and six-channel ROI have the best PER values of 0.37, 0.41, and 0.53 respectively.
 While Top-1 per-phoneme classification accuracy remains consistent for all features, Top-3 per-phoneme classification accuracy is best with raw video and optical flow models.

 The results for PER and per-phoneme classification accuracy of multimodal models trained on pairs of rtMRI-acquired features are also presented in Table ~\ref{percomparison}.
 We also present confusion matrices for our best-performing model trained on six-channel ROI and raw video in Figure ~\ref{fig:confusionmatrices}.
 These matrices show that most phonemes are recognized to varying degrees apart from \textipa{/Z/} and \textipa{/S/}.
+The matrices also show errors between similar consonants (e.g., velars /k/ and /g/).
 While Top-3 per-phoneme classification accuracy fails to exceed that of single feature models, Top-1 per-phoneme classification accuracy is improved by using multiple features.
 The lowest PER of 0.34 was acquired with a multimodal model trained on six-channel ROI and raw video, indicating that these two feature types provide complementary information.